PROJECTS & COMMITTEES

 Description: Oaktoberfest in the Dimond is Oakland’s family friendly craft beer festival and the biggest event held in the Dimond each year.
-Now in its tenth year, the festival brings out neighbors near and far.
+Now in its eleventh year, the festival brings out neighbors near and far.
 Beyond the beer, Oaktoberfest features food, entertainment, artisans, community groups, local schools, organizations of faith, elected officials, and service providers.
-The DIA and the Dimond merchants’ association are the principal sponsors and invest the proceeds back into the community.
-In 2017, in celebration of the tenth anniversary, Oaktoberfest will run two days (instead of one)—September 30 and October 1.
+The DIA and the Dimond Business & Professional Association (merchants’ association) are the principal sponsors and invest the proceeds back into the community.

 Join Us!
 First of all, mark the dates on your calendar and plan to attend.
 Bring family and friends.
 We can also use many more volunteers before the event and on the days of.
 If you can help, please contact us!
 We guarantee that you’ll have great time.